 Although VZV typically affects the trunk of the body, the virus may also be noted on the buttocks or face.
 If an ophthalmic nerve is involved, the client may potentially experience keratitis, ulceration, and possibly blindness.
 Secondary infection resulting from scratching the lesions is common.

 An individual with an outbreak of VZV is infectious for the first 2 to 3 days after the eruption.
 The incubation period ranges from 7 to 21 days.
 The total course of the disease is 10 days to 5 weeks from onset to full recovery.
 Some individuals may develop painful postherpetic neuralgia long after the lesions heal.

-Major nursing goals for a client with shingles may include increased understanding of the disease condition and treatment regimen, relief of discomfort from the lesions, emphasis on strict contact isolation, development of self-acceptance, and absence of complications.
+Major nursing goals for a client with herpes zoster (shingles) may include increased understanding of the disease condition and treatment regimen, relief of discomfort from the lesions, emphasis on strict contact isolation, development of self-acceptance, and absence of complications.

-Here are four (4) nursing care plans (NCP) for herpes zoster (shingles):
+The following are the nursing priorities for patients with herpes zoster (shingles):